-- eCloth Aqua Spray Deep Clean Mop – This is my go-to mop.
+- eCloth Deep Clean Mop – This is my go-to mop.
 It has a microfiber pad that can be washed as needed, so there’s less waste than the disposable mop pads.
 The microfiber is great at scrubbing even stubborn messes on the floor…I rarely meet a mess this one can’t clean!
-It’s also very lightweight and the spray feature on it is so nice.
+It’s also very lightweight.
 I originally got this through a sponsorship opportunity for the blog and loved it so much that it replaced every other mop in my house.
 It’s a game-changer.

 - Lysol All-Purpose – Don’t tell the people at eCloth – but I add a little bit of Lysol into my reservoir on the mop when I clean.
 You’re supposed to just use water, but I’m slightly paranoid by germs and have really unclean kids. 😉 This makes the floor smell nice and ensures it’s super duper clean when I mop!
 (And the Tangerine Mango scent is a new favorite – it smells AMAZING.)

 Yep, gotta clean those too.
 Fun fact: I originally put toilets/sinks down as my Friday cleaning task because I hate doing it, so doing it on a Friday makes it a little bit more tolerable. 😂